opdev1004/op-blogger-themes/README.md

 5. Resizing iframe media(Youtube) for responsive web design, BBT Zero is based on width: 840~850px.
 Other versions that will come out later will have different sizes.
 6. Better Categories
 7. Pretty google search box
-8. Thumbnails (Requires some modification)
+8. Thumbnails (Requires some modification)/No Thumbnails too

 ## Setting up: